-Espresso coffee is a variant of coffee made by grinding and roasting the seeds of Coffea Arabica and Coffea Robusta, the most precious types of coffee.
-Precisely for this reason, espresso is the most widespread and drunk beverage in Italy, it is a distinctive feature of its food and wine tradition throughout the world.
+Espresso coffee is a variant of coffee made by grinding and roasting the seeds of Coffea Arabica and Coffea Robusta, the most prized types of coffee.
+Precisely for this reason, espresso is the most popular and drunk drink in Italy, and is a distinctive feature of its food and wine tradition throughout the world.

-For those who are very attentive to their physical fitness, it will certainly be useful to know that 100 grams of espresso coffee contain:
+For those who pay a lot of attention to their physical fitness, it will certainly be useful to know that 100 g of espresso contains:

-According to the health authorities, it is good not to exceed 300 mg of caffeine per day, the equivalent of 3 cups of espresso coffee, especially if made with mocha: strange but true, it contains more caffeine than the one served at the bar.
+According to the health authorities, it is best not to exceed 300 mg of caffeine per day, the equivalent of three cups of espresso coffee, especially if made with a mocha coffee pot: strange but true, it contains more caffeine than coffee served at the bar.

-Given its worldwide fame, the Italian espresso has characteristics that must be evident in the eyes of Italians and foreigners: the former to remain fully satisfied after tasting a cup, the latter to confirm its excellence and deliciousness.
-This is what must not be missing:
+Given its worldwide fame, Italian espresso has certain characteristics that must be evident in the eyes of Italians and foreigners: the former to remain fully satisfied after enjoying a cup, the latter to confirm its excellence and delicacy.
+Here’s what should not be missing:

-To obtain and, above all, to serve an espresso coffee with all these characteristics is the best way to pay homage to a tradition that makes Italy incomparable in the world.
+Being able to obtain and, above all, serve an espresso with all these characteristics is the best way to pay homage to a tradition that makes Italy unrivalled in the world.

-In the past, different coffee variations could only be ordered at the bar.
-Today, thanks to the availability on the market of coffee machines, also in capsules and pods, it is possible to obtain a wide choice at home, without having to make do with a standard mocha drink:
+In the past, you could only get different coffee variants at the bar.
+Nowadays, thanks to the availability of coffee machines, including capsules and pods, it is possible to obtain a wide choice at home, without having to settle for a standard mocha drink: